StrongResearch/isc-demos/README.md

     You will use the command shown under **"SSH Username"** to connect to the ISC via SSH.
 7. <a name="isc-project-id"></a> From the main page tabs, click on **"Projects"**.
 All experiments launched on the ISC must be associated with one and only one **ISC Project** which is used for usage tracking and cost control.
 Click on **"NEW PROJECT"** and give your new **ISC Project** a name.
-You will also need the help of your Org Owner or Admins to ensure your Organisation has sufficient credits and that cost controls have been set to permit experiments to be launched under your new **ISC Project**.
+You will also need the help of your Organisation Owner or Admins to ensure your Organisation has sufficient credits and that cost controls have been set to permit experiments to be launched under your new **ISC Project**.
 8. <a name="org-id"></a> Open a terminal and enter the entire the SSH Username command.
 The command should start with `ssh` and end with `@<ip-address>`.
 You should be greeted by the Strong Compute logo and ISC welcome message below.
-This indicates that you have successfully logged into your home directory on the ISC.
-Your home directory on the ISC is a subdirectory within your Organisation directory.
+This indicates that you have successfully logged into your environment on the **ISC Portal**.
+Your home directory on the ISC Portal is a subdirectory within your Organisation directory.
 Running `pwd` you will see the full path to your home directory following the pattern `/mnt/Client/<OrgID>/<UserID>`.

 ```bash
                     ;≥░░░≥≥-